McInerney: McInerney folklore

 According to the compilation of Clare folk stories by the antiquarian T.J.
 Westropp, stories from the peasantry point toward a connection between the McInerneys and massive iron-age hillfort at Moghane, nearby Newmarket-on-Fergus:

 Near Sixmilebridge the tale ran that, in early days, Meihan mac Enerheny, a famous warrior, made the huge fort, or rather hill town, of Moghan as a 'fighting-ring' for himself.
 He would never allow his tribe to go to war until he had himself challenged and defeated all the enemy’s chiefs.
 He reigned in great esteem from the Fergus to the Owennagarna river.
-In his fighting-ring he always gave his opponents the choice of the sun and wind, in despite of which he overthrew them all.
+In his fighting-ring he always gave his opponents the choice of the sun and wind, in spite of which he overthrew them all.
 There was no king, nor soldier, nor monster that he feared to fight.
 His admiring tribe gave him a gold-embroidered cap, and the name of Oircheannach (Golden Head), and he died unconquered.
 I have never heard this tale in the neighbourhood of the fort.
 It seems artificial, and based on a folk-derivation to flatter the MacInerneys; it is perhaps genuine, though late.